 |13.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |15.||Fujifilm X100S||Y||stereo / mono||-||-||micro||2.0||-||-||-|

 |16.||Leica D-LUX 7||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the D-LUX Typ 109 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.

 Both the T5 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
 The T5 was replaced by the Canon T6, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5 or the Leica D-LUX Typ 109 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.